breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     Some features you may consider are:

-    * Hide the logout button while users are not logged in and hide the login while users are logged in.
+    * Hiding the logout button while users are not logged in and hiding the login while users are logged in.

-    * CSS and designing an aesthetically appealing form.
+    * Designing an aesthetically appealing form with CSS.

 ??? success "Screenshot: HTML Form"